 Even at the turn of the twentieth century Malvern was making history.
-Malvern’s success began in 1894 when the Santler brothers of Malvern Link produced what is thought to be the first four wheeled petrol driven British motor car.
+Malvern’s engineering success began in 1894 when the Santler brothers of Malvern Link produced the Malvernia, what is thought to be the first four wheeled petrol driven British motor car.
 Production of the Morgan car began in here in 1910 and it still enjoys a worldwide following.

 Malvern in the Two World Wars

 During the Great War Malvern became a garrison town and armaments were manufactured at the Morgan Motor Works.
-Another familiar sight were the rows of white tents on the commons, where soldiers from the Worcestershire, Gloucestershire and Warwickshire regiments carried out training exercises before moving to the Front.
+A familiar sight were the rows of white tents on the commons, where soldiers from the Worcestershire, Gloucestershire and Warwickshire regiments carried out training exercises before moving to the Front.

 Malvern experienced considerable upheaval in the Second World War with the arrival of many visitors.
 Foreign armies from Belgium and France sought refuge in the town.
 Despite being one of the furthest towns from the sea, Malvern can boast of a great naval triumph!
-Over 10,000 young naval cadets passed through the training centre, HMS Duke, during the war years.
-In 1944 trains brought thousands of wounded American soldiers to five military hospitals in Malvern that had been built to treat D Day casualties.
+Over 80,000 young naval cadets passed through the training centre, HMS Duke, during the war years.
+In 1944 trains brought thousands of wounded American soldiers to five military hospitals in Malvern that had been built to treat D-Day casualties.

 Another major wartime achievement took place when 2,000 scientists moved to Malvern in 1942.
 These young men and women developed radar systems that enabled aircraft and naval ships to detect enemy targets more rapidly.
 Malvern’s success story in this field was of international proportions.